The Driving Test

 You will be asked to do one manoeuvre that involves reversing.
 This may be:

-Reverse parking – either reversing into a parking bay at the test centre or parallel parking in the street; or
+Reverse parking – either reversing into a parking bay or parallel parking in the street; or

 Forward parking into a bay – usually in a public car park.
 You will be asked to drive into a car park and then park (driving forward) in a bay.
 Usually there will be a bay available with 2 clear spaces either side.
 You need to finish up fully in the bay and then have to reverse out safely and exit the car park.